BananoCoin/natrium-android-wallet/README.md

 ### Have a question?

-If you need any help, please visit our [GitHub Issues](https://github.com/BananoCoin/kalium-android-wallet/issues) or the [Banano discord](https://chat.banano.co.in).
+If you need any help, please visit our [GitHub Issues](https://github.com/BananoCoin/natrium-android-wallet/issues) or the [Banano discord](https://chat.banano.co.in).
 Feel free to file an issue if you do not manage to find any solution.

 ### License

-Kalium Wallet is released under the [BSD-2 License](https://github.com/BananoCoin/kalium-android-wallet/blob/master/LICENSE)
+Natrium Wallet is released under the [BSD-2 License](https://github.com/BananoCoin/natrium-android-wallet/blob/master/LICENSE)